VITRINE is focused on artistic experimentation and development; material-, process- and installation-led practice at its core.

 VITRINE nurtures a rigorous commitment to artist development and represents a growing number of international artists: Nadim Abbas, Edwin Burdis, Justin Eagle, Tim Etchells, Jamie Fitzpatrick, Clare Kenny, Wil Murray, Sam Porritt and Charlie Godet Thomas; alongside further exhibited and associated international artists.

 VITRINE’s spaces promote a new model of exhibition-making, encouraging experimentation and installation.
 Whilst enclosed behind glass, the works extend beyond its boundaries into the surrounding public space.
 Exhibitions viewable 24/7; Internal viewing rooms open by appointment.

-VITRINE commissions SCULPTURE AT a publicly funded public sculpture programme on Bermondsey Square (since 2014) and presents an array of further non-for-profit projects and experiences to enhance and support its programme; editions series; hosted screenings, performance events in public space, artist talks and panel discussions; studio visits; and art consultancy.
+VITRINE commissions SCULPTURE AT a publicly funded public sculpture programme on Bermondsey Square (since 2014) and presents an array of further non-for-profit projects and experiences to enhance and support the programme: editions series, hosted screenings, performance events in public space, artist talks, panel discussions, and studio visits.
 Our continuing aim is to create a unique and diverse platform for artist and viewer.